 There are two exits off the Trans-Canada, which will take you to Banff Ave.
 Banff Ave is the main street in Banff and is where most of the hotel and accommodation options are located in Banff.

 You’ll have everything you need for a great vacation in Banff, just steps away.
 The best Banff restaurants, Banff cafes, and some fun attractions are nearby.
 I love the Mount Royal for the mid-range hotel option, as well as the Banff Caribou Lodge!
-There are also a few cheap hotels in Banff like The Rundlestone Lodge and High Country Inn.
+There are also a few cheap hotels in Banff, like The Rundlestone Lodge and High Country Inn.

 A few Downtown Banff hotels are not located right on Banff Ave, but they are only a few streets back.
-For this, you will likely pay a lower rate than staying right on Banff Ave.
+For this, you will likely pay a slightly lower rate than staying right on Banff Ave.

 Where to Stay in Downtown Banff